 Types of companies consumers trust most to bring fully autonomous vehicles technology to market

-But the truth is, new trends in the automotive industry bring new business opportunities.
+But the truth is, new trends and challenges facing big data in the automotive industry bring new business opportunities.
 This means that new players can enter and conquer the auto market.
 And it’s highly likely that they will come from other industries.
 Since autonomous cars depend on software, traditional automotive manufacturers are going to face competition from tech companies.